microsoft/iot-curriculum/labs/iot/gps-lab/steps/write-pi-code.md

 1. Read the code and the comments to see what it does

 ### Configure the environment file

+Rather than have secrets such as API keys hard coded, it is better to load them from environment variables.
+There is a pip package called `python-dotenv` that makes this easier by loading environment variables from a file called `.env`.
+This way you can create the `.env` file, add your API keys to it, and then not check this file into source code control to keep your keys safe.

+> The standard `.gitignore` file that is used to ignore files when adding to Git for Python projects on GitHub already ignores .env files

 1. Create another new file called `.env`, and add the following code: